chan2will/sdc-wiki/Asset-Transfer-Workflow.md

 5. Processed files will move to the Processed directory
 6. PrintSetup/Assets/LogTemp will contain logs for the python process running on the server.

-You can check on the event emitted by the watcher from the Amazon SQS interface.
+#### Check on the events emitted by the watcher from the Amazon SQS interface.
 1. Login to AWS
 2. Navigate to the Simple Queue Service from the top left Services dropdown
 3. You should see a list of queues, search for the asset transfer queue by entering '<env>-vulcan-asset-transfer-inbox'